 If the child is placed with you by social services, then unless you agree with them when they place the child with you that it is to be a private arrangement, you may be entitled to be assessed as a foster carer and receive a fostering allowance.
 This is a complicated area of law and practice is variable.
 Contact Family Rights Group for further advice.

 Legal proceedings can be expensive.
 However, the local authority may be able to help you with the cost.
 You may be entitled to legal aid if your income and capital are low enough, although from April 2013 certain cases no longer qualfiy for legal aid.

-For futher information about eligibility for legal aid contact our advice service.
+Click here for some information about legal aid.
+The Civil Legal Advice helpline on 0845 345 4345 can also advise you on whether you are eligible for legal aid.
 If you are not eligible for legal aid we may be able to refer you for free legal advice – see below.

 - Special Guardianship or Residence Order – kindly provided by 4 Brick Court Family Law Chambers

 We are very pleased that 4 Brick Court specialist Family Law Barristers have agreed to give free legal advice to clients referred by Grandparents Plus.
 To find out whether 4 Brick Court might be able to help in your case please contact our advice service.
 For this free service they cannot accept self-referrals.

 FRG provides free, confidential independent telephone and e-mail advice to family members who are involved with the local authority about the care of a child.